 Use the caching API to use the cache.

 Create a Cache

-Caching allows you to host Caching within your Windows Azure roles.
+In-Role Cache allows you to host caching within your roles.
 One or more named caches can be created and use in your roles, and you only pay for the virtual machine instances required to meet your application and caching needs.
-This type of caching is enabled through the Caching settings on the role properties in Visual Studio.
+This type of caching is enabled through the caching settings on the role properties in Visual Studio.
 For step-by-step instructions, see the following topics.

 Configure the Clients